GUARANTEED DEPARTURES

 - Necessary fixed and dynamic ropes for the climb;

-- The necessary kitchen crew in base camp;
+- The necessary kitchen crew in the base camp.;

-- All necessary paper works, office service charge, and government taxes;
+- All necessary paperwork, office service charge, and government taxes;

 What's not Included